richmondu/FT900/IoT/ft90x_iot_brtcloud/README.md

 # Action Items

-1. Use Ionic front-end framework for cross-platform mobile, web, and desktop apps
+1. Add signup/login using Facebook account
+2. Add feature to enable MFA (Multi factor authentication via email/SMS).
+3. Add Twitter integration to notification manager.
+4. Add mobile app push notification integration to notification manager.
-2. Add message counter for free-tier subscription
+5. Add message counter for free-tier subscription
+6. Handle refreshing Cognito access key while user is online for a long time
+7. [Low] Add file logging of microservices for easier debugging/troubleshooting
-3. Add manager/admin page in Web client (see all users and devices registered by each user)
+8. [Low] Add manager/admin page in Web client (see all users and devices registered by each user)
-4. Add logging for debugging/troubleshooting
-5. Handle refreshing Cognito access key while user is still online
+9. [Low] Support an online device emulator.
+(Each user can run 1 online device emulator.)
-6. Support Kubernetes orchestration
+10. [Low] Support Kubernetes orchestration

+# Reminders

+1. The private key for rootca is not committed in restapi/src/cert/ [for security purposes].
+2. The value of rest_api variable in webapp/src/ionicapp/www/js/server.js should correspond to the GoDaddy domain name or AWS EC2 public IP address.
+   [this may be changed to an environment variable if possible] When using local machine, 192.168.99.100 is the default docker ip.
+3. When using self-signed certificate on NGINX,
+   The Ionic iOS/Android mobile simulators can be viewed online at https://creator.ionic.io/share/xxxASKMExxx but requires the following
+   - "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --ignore-certificate-errors
+   - OR chrome://flags/#allow-insecure-localhost
+   - OR install the following [certificate](https://raw.githubusercontent.com/richmondu/libpyiotcloud/master/nginx/src/ssl-cert-snakeoil.pem.crt)
+   [no longer needed after buying SSL certificates.